abhishekabhishek/AQT-KimGroup/README.md

 # Benchmarking Attention-based Quantum State Tomography

+***Abstract*** - Quantum tomography is the process of characterizing a quantum system through a series of measurements.
+Recent experimental realizations of increasingly large and complex quantum information processing devices have led to a need for resource efficient and accurate tomography techniques.
+An important problem in quantum tomography is the exponential scaling of resources with system size.
+In this project, we explore a recent work which applies transformer neural networks to improve resource efficiency of quantum state tomography by modelling correlations in measurement outcomes.
+We perform empirical evaluation of the framework on different quantum states of interest in quantum information processing, and benchmark its performance against standard techniques in quantum state tomography.

+You can read the project report here : [report.pdf](report.pdf)

 The work was conducted using a forked version of the open-source package linked with the original work (https://github.com/KimGroup/AQT).
 We made several additions and changes to the original codebase to perform the empirical analysis presented above and the modified codebase is attached to this report.

 - The (**notebooks**) directory contains all newly added IPython notebooks to preare the different quantum states, perform the tomography experiments, collect measurement outcome data, perform standard linear inversion and MLE (**ibm\_get\_data.ipynb**), compute the quantum fidelities and visualize the results (**results.ipynb**).